Susanna talks about her writing, and about Minette's Feast:

 Susanna's picture book, Minette's Feast: A Delicious Story of Julia Child and Her Cat (Abrams, 2012), is about the bestselling chef's first cat, a Parisian who lapped up Child's leftovers but preferred mice.
 The book received starred reviews in School Library Journal, Kirkus, Booklist, and Shelf Awareness and was on the best-books-of-the-year list, CCBC Choices.

-In 2015 Susanna will have two new books published, Fab Four Friends: The Boys Who Became the Beatles (Christy Ottaviano Books/Henry Holt), a picture book about the early years of the bestselling band in history; and Grace and Sylvie: A Recipe for Family (American Girl), an e-book novella in the Girl of the Year series, told from the point of view of Grace Thomas' French cousin, Sylvie.
+In 2015 Susanna had two new books published, Fab Four Friends: The Boys Who Became the Beatles (Christy Ottaviano Books/Henry Holt), a picture book about the early years of the bestselling band in history; and Grace and Sylvie: A Recipe for Family (American Girl), an e-book novella in the Girl of the Year series, told from the point of view of Grace Thomas' French cousin, Sylvie.
 2017 saw the publication of Susanna's picture book biography Stand Up and Sing!
 Pete Seeger, Folk Music, and the Path to Justice (Bloomsbury), a Junior Library Guild Selection.